A Note on Comparator-Overdrive-Delay Conditioning for Current-Mode Control: Abstract

 \section{Abstract}

-\!\!Comparator-overdrive-delay conditioning is a new control conditioning approach for high frequency current\nobreakdash-mode control.
-No existing literature rigorously studies the effect of the comparator overdrive delay to the current\nobreakdash-mode control.
+\!\!Comparator-overdrive-delay conditioning is a new control conditioning approach for high-frequency current\nobreakdash-mode control.
+No existing literature rigorously studies the effect of the comparator overdrive delay on the current\nobreakdash-mode control.
 The results in this paper provide insights on the mechanism of comparator-overdrive-delay conditioning.